tippanikoushik/AI-LinkedIn-Job-Match-Recommender/README.md

-# AI-LinkedIn-Job-Match-Recommender
+# AI LinkedIn Job Match Recommender (n8n)

-Automated n8n workflow that matches LinkedIn jobs to a resume using OpenAI embeddings
+A no-code n8n workflow that fetches LinkedIn jobs (Apify), analyzes them with OpenAI, matches jobs to a resume, and logs results to Google Sheets.